wmvolckmann/wmvolckmann.github.io/ECN1B_Summer2017/index.md

 ### Discussion
 * Me: William M Volckmann II (wmvolckmann at ucdavis.edu)
 * Sections: Thursday 4:10-5:50pm, 6:10-7:50pm, Wellman Hall 212
-* Office Hours: Friday?
+* Office Hours: Friday 12-2pm (provisionally), SSH 116

-{% comment %} Note that 116 SSH is where I hold my TA office hours, but it's not my actual office.
-So if you go there at some other time hoping to find me, chances are you'll find someone who is distinctly not me. {% endcomment %}
+Note that 116 SSH is where I hold my TA office hours, but it's not my actual office.
+So if you go there at some other time hoping to find me, chances are you'll find someone who is distinctly not me.

 ### Contact